-While customer experience has been on the forefront of company’s strategies to improve performance for a long time, and many companies actively find out what their customers are thinking regularly with online surveys, more and more companies are now recognising the importance of Employee Experience.
+While customer experience has been on the forefront of company’s strategies to improve performance for a long time.
+As well as many companies actively find out what their customers are thinking regularly with online surveys.
+More and more companies are now recognising the importance of Employee Experience.

 Netigate is a feedback solution for customer experience, employee experience and market research.

-Employee Experience, or EX, is an inclusive concept describing an employee’s entire workplace experience, from the first contact with a prospective employer to the last day at work, and even beyond.
-It lies at the interface of the two perspectives – the employee’s everyday experience at work, and the conceptualised experience the employer intends and designs for the employee.
+Employee Experience, or EX, is an inclusive concept describing an employee’s entire workplace experience.
+From the first contact with a prospective employer to the last day at work, and even beyond.
+It lies at the interface of the two perspectives.
+The employee’s everyday experience at work.
+As well as the conceptualised experience the employer intends and designs for the employee.

 In an ideal case, the two overlap.

 Your organisation’s employee experience is therefore not something to take for granted.
 Instead, EX should be actively designed and supported through HR and management strategies and practices.
 Which will increase your employees’ satisfaction, motivation, performance and output.

-This article shares our empirical insights from Netigate’s experience with employee experience evaluation, and offers tips and tricks on building out your own EX.
+This article shares our empirical insights from Netigate’s experience with employee experience evaluation.
+Together with offering tips and tricks on building out your own EX.

 Why is Employee Experience so relevant right now?